MicrosoftDocs/memdocs/windows-365/enterprise/automated-provisioning-steps.md

 Unlike core provisioning, if one or more of these optimizations fail for some reason, provisioning will still succeed.
 The Cloud PC will be marked as **Success with warnings** and the process will move onto the assignment stage.

-In the case of failure, you can manually trigger a reprovisioning if you prefer to see post provisioning configuration succeed.
+If an optimization fails, you can manually trigger a reprovisioning if you prefer to see post provisioning configuration succeed.

 ## Assignment